 London broke into the collegiate coaching ranks in 1989, spending two seasons with Richmond as the outside linebackers coach and admissions liaison, followed by four seasons (1991-94) as the defensive line coach at William & Mary.

 He returned to Richmond for two more years (1995-96) as the outside linebackers coach and recruiting coordinator, coaching All-America LB Shawn Barber, who was a fourth-round draft pick by the Washington Redskins in 1998 and played 10 years in the NFL.
 London served as defensive line coach at Boston College for the 1997-2000 seasons, where he helped lead the Eagles to two bowl appearances.

-London and his wife Regina have seven children, Michael, Jr., Brandon, Kristen, Ticynn, Korben, Jaicyn and Madicyn.
+London and his wife Regina, are the parents of four children - Ticynn, Korben, Jaicyn and Madicyn.
+He has three older children, Michael, Jr., Brandon and Kristen through a previous marriage.
 The 51-year-old London was born in West Point, N.Y. in 1960.

 His son, Brandon, led Massachusetts in receiving in 2006 and finished his career as the school's second leading receiver.
 He was signed to the Miami Dolphins active roster in 2008 after spending the 2007 season on the Super Bowl Champion New York Giants practice squad.
 Brandon since 2010 has been with the Montreal Alouettes of the CFL.
 One of London's daughters, Kristen, played on the UVa women's basketball team during the 2007-08 and 2008-09 seasons.
 His younger brother, Paul, was a defensive back at UVa from 1991-95.